"Untitled" (Perfect Lovers): Description and installation parameters

-Various Interpretations
+Various interpretations

 With "Untitled" (Perfect Lovers) González-Torres wanted the audience to infer their own meaning.
 Margarita Vega, noted that "What differentiates "Untitled" (Perfect Lovers) from regular clocks is nothing physical, but rather the assignment of function that will be reflected on some kind of status indicators".
 Art critic Robert Storr expanded on this, writing:

 The meaning of the image hinges on the projected fantasy of the person who stands below and looks up at an enlargement of the most eroticized zone of their everyday lives, the psychological site of their greatest longing, insecurity and discomfort, the nearly neutral screen on which memories or expectations of happiness, frustration, or deprivation can be played in the mind's eye.

 The piece has been described as a vanitas and memento mori.
 Pictured: Philippe de Champagne's Still-Life with a Skull, an example of a vanitas painting.

 An ambiguous work of art, many have interpreted the works to be a commentary on González-Torres' partner's struggle with acquired immune deficiency syndrome (AIDS) and death at large.
 In 1987, González-Torres' partner Ross Laycock was diagnosed with AIDS.
 (Note: Laycock was likely feeling the effects of HIV before his diagnosis.)
 In a letter sent to Laycock in 1988, he showed a rough sketch of the piece, entitled merely Lovers.
 In the letter, González-Torres ruminates about time, writing:

-Dont be afraid of the clocks, they are our time, the time has been so generous to us.
+Dont [sic] be afraid of the clocks, they are our time, the time has been so generous to us.
 We imprinted time with the sweet taste of victory.
 We conquered fate by meeting at a certain TIME in a certain space.
-We are a product of the time, therefore we give back credit were it is due: time.
+We are a product of the time, therefore we give back credit were [sic] it is due: time.

 We are synchronized, now and forever.